Rome at its height of power in 117 A.D.

 The Roman Republic began after the overthrow of the monarchy around 509 B.C.
 Two consuls, advised by the Senate, governed the Republic from its creation to about 27 B.C.
 The election of consuls took place annually.
 During this period a constitution gradually developed, based upon a separation of powers and a system of checks and balances within the government.
 Public offices during this era were generally limited to one year so that no single person could control and dominate the people.
 This Republic system lasted roughly 450 years before it eventually transitioned to a single-ruler, Emperor-based government at the beginning of the empire period in the late first century.

-The date of the Republic's transition to the Roman Empire is a subject of disagreement among historians, scholars and others.
+The date of the transition to a Roman Emperor-based government is a subject of disagreement among historians, scholars and others.
 Some believe the change took place in 44 B.C. when Julius Caesar became perpetual dictator.
 Others believe the transition occurred at the defeat of Mark Antony at the Battle of Actium in 31 B.C. or when the Senate granted extraordinary powers to Octavian (Augustus) in 27 B.C.
-The first true Roman Emperor is Augustus Caesar, who ruled from 27 B.C. to 14 A.D.
+The first true Emperor is Augustus Caesar, who ruled from 27 B.C. to 14 A.D.
 After his reign came that of Tiberius (14 to 37 A.D.), Caligula (37 to 41 A.D.), Claudius (41 A.D. to 54 A.D.), and Nero (54 to 68 A.D.).

 After the death of Nero, until the end of the first century, the empire was reigned by Galba (68 to 69), Otho (69), Vitellius (69), the Vespasian (69 to 79).
 After Vespasian General Titus became emperor.
 Titus was the man who led a campaign against Judea and destroyed Jerusalem and its temple in 70 A.D.
 Domitian followed him as Emperor in 81 A.D.
 Emperor Domitian exiled the apostle John to the Island of Patmos in 95 A.D.
 Following him as ruler is Nerva (96 to 98) and Trajan (98 to 117).

 The Year of Four Emperors